 Donald Marskamp & Andrew van Egmond

 Studio Mars was asked, together with Andrew van Egmond, to design a courtyard for the new Roosendaal city office.
 The Huis van Roosendaal will be an open, inviting and energy-neutral building for the employees and residents of the city.
-The inner garden will become a green oasis, visible from all floors with a quality and ambiance inviting couples to take their wedding photo.
+The inner garden will become a green oasis, visible from all floors, with quality and ambiance inviting couples to take their wedding photo.

 Aluminum profile reused out of old building facade